zapaz/forge-deploy-lite/README.md

 By default will not redeploy if bytecode is already deployed.

 But if you have to redeploy contract with same bytecode, but different params, just delete the address manually from `adresses.json` (or move it to some `Counter.old.1` field, to keep history of all addresses)

+Add `bytecode_hash = "none"` in your `foundry.toml` file, otherwise you will get metadata hash at the end of your deployed code, making it undeterministic: i.e. will change every time you change a comment

 #### deploy multiple contracts